 A servicing subject for students in Electrical Engineering which deals with sources and properties of fuels (with particular emphasis on coal, crude oil and natural gas), principles of combustion including combustion calculations and the technology of boilers and other fuel plant.
-A variety of allernative energy sources are discussed and the national and global energy situation reviewed.
-Anatomy
+Other energy sources including solar energy and nuclear energy are discussed.
+The national and global situation is reviewed.